New Zealand’s Response to Climate Change, Zero Carbon Bill

 The Bill is a product of thoughtful consultations between New Zealanders, farmers, and scientists.

-New Zealand’s Greenhouse gas inventory from 1990-2017 shows that Agriculture accounts for 48.1% of greenhouse gas emissions produced mainly by the dairy cattle, sheep, and beef industry.
+New Zealand’s Greenhouse gas inventory from 1990-2017 shows that Agriculture accounts for 48.1% of greenhouse gas emissions, mainly from the dairy cattle, sheep, and beef industries.

-Energy emissions from transportation, manufacturing and construction, electricity and others account for 40.7% of greenhouse gas emissions.
+Energy emissions from transportation, manufacturing and construction, electricity, and other sources account for 40.7% of greenhouse gas emissions.

 Farmers will be pleased by the Bill’s two-basket approach to separating biogenic methane from other gasses.